Tamasa-taniska/portfolio/README.md

 ## Projects
 Here are some of the exciting projects I've worked on:
-1. Airbnb Clone
-   A feature-rich clone of Airbnb, showcasing user-friendly design and functional components.
+1. Airbnb Clone:  A feature-rich clone of Airbnb, showcasing user-friendly design and functional components.

-2. Instagram Clone
-   A replica of Instagram, focused on recreating the social media experience with smooth interactions.
+2. Instagram Clone: A replica of Instagram, focused on recreating the social media experience with smooth interactions.

 Feel free to reach out for more details or collaboration ideas!